juanloprib/python/README.md

 print("Hello, World!")
 ```

-To run a Python file, use the following command:
+To run a Python file, use the following command in the terminal:

 ```bash
 py filename.py
 ```

-To run a Python file with arguments, use the following command:
+To run a Python file with arguments, use the following command in the terminal (more about arguments later):

 ```bash
 py filename.py arg1 arg2